Advantages of Prime Lenses For Wedding Photography

 A different approach

-With a prime lens, you learn to compose your shots more deliberately and more creatively.
+With a prime lens, you learn to compose your shots more deliberately and creatively.
 Also because you are not wasting time zooming, you will capture more ‘moments’.
 Have you ever seen the small lens most film directors have around their necks?
 Chances are it’s a 35mm lens.
 The director uses it to ‘see’ what the scene in front of him will look like when filmed.
 He is pre-visualising his movie.

 Primes are lighter and less obtrusive.